 Refineries convert metal into a state of purity suitable for industrial use, manufacturing, or for commercial exchange.
 U.S. mints and U.S. assay offices refined the gold and silver amalgamated from mills.
 Although private banks, express offices, and assay offices might also contain the necessary furnaces to refine the metal, after 1866 Congress required them to sell their product to the U.S. mints.
 (Prior to 1866, several private assay offices minted gold coins for regional use as specie.)
-By the assay offices were operated by the Bureau of the Mint.
+By the turn of the century, a dozen branch mints or assay offices were operated by the Bureau of the Mint.
 These offices served the local mines by buying gold and helped the local economy by providing gold coins for the specie-short frontier economy, from the southern Appalachian gold fields to Alaska.